RajGothi/Improving-Automatic-Speech-Recognition-with-Dialect-Specific-Language-Models/README.md

 ```

 ## Inference
-To run the model for one audio, you can use the notebook below.
+To run the model for one speech audio, you can use the notebook below.

  [Notebook](Notebook/inference.ipynb)

 ## Results
-All the Below results are in WER (Word Error Rate).
+All the results below are in WER (Word Error Rate).

 ### Overall Performance across Dialect in different systems:
 | Model                | Bengali | Bhojpuri |